Joone Blog

 <meta name="viewport" content="user-scalable=no, initial-scale=1.0, maximum-scale=1.0, minimum-scale=1.0, width=device-width" />

-As you can see each property, web pages can not be scaled up/down; even user scaling is turned off.
+As you can see from these properties, web pages cannot be scaled up or down; even user scaling is turned off.
 This is because the mobile web pages are actually written for the small screen.

 For more information on the viewport meta tags, refer to the Safari reference library.